Canada’s First One Planet Community

 Health & Happiness

 Zibi is introducing attractive and affordable methods for people to lead happy and healthy lives.
-Its very infrastructure encourages residents to overcome unhealthy lifestyles through active travel and healthy diets and its contemplative greenspaces encourage mindfulness.

 District Energy